Ankylosing Spondylitis (cont.)

 - Find a local Rheumatologist in your town

 The outlook for patients with ankylosing spondylitis is very much dependent upon the location and severity of its manifestations.
 The prognosis is best for those who maintain close monitoring with the treating doctors and who incorporate physical activities designed to maintain mobility.
 Quitting smoking is essential for the best long-term outcome.
+It has been found that people with ankylosing spondylitis have somewhat of an increased health risk for coronary artery disease.
+This increased risk appears to be caused by chronic inflammation.
+Therefore, it is important to optimize all modifiable cardiac risks, including elevated blood pressure and cholesterol.

 What is in the future for patients with ankylosing spondylitis?

-Ankylosing spondylitis and each of the spondyloarthropathies are areas of active research.
+Ankylosing spondylitis and each of the spondyloarthropathies are areas of active health research.
 The relationship between infectious agents and the triggering of chronic inflammation is vigorously being pursued.
 Factors that perpetuate "autoimmunity" are being identified.
 The characteristics of the gene marker HLA-B27 are being further defined.
 In fact, there are now known to be seven different subtypes of HLA-B27.

 The impact of the recent discovery of the two additional genes, ARTS1 and IL23R, associated with ankylosing spondylitis (described above under "Causes") cannot be overstated.
 These genes seem to play a role in influencing immune function.
 It is anticipated that by understanding the effects of each of these known genes researchers will make significant progress in discovering a cure for ankylosing spondylitis.